 Host institutions/conferences shall establish a marketing plan in coordination with the NCAA Championship Marketing contact.
+The marketing should reflect the host's commitment to creating an environment where all guests feel welcome and see themselves represented throughout the championship experience.
 All marketing plans, marketing budgets and collateral must be approved by the NCAA championship marketing contact prior to implementation.